- Hypocritical Humor from Rorschach.

 Laurie: *gasping* Oh Jesus!
 Jesus!
 Jon, you stupid bastard!

-This troper found the brief scene in chapter 10 in which Daniel is trying to hack into Veidt's computer while Rorschach rambles on and on in the background absolutely hilarious, especially this line:
+- The brief scene in chapter 10 in which Daniel is trying to hack into Veidt's compluter while Rorschach rambles on and on in the background:

 Rorschach: Huhn.
 Moloch better suspect than previously apparent.
 Pity deceased... unless plot from beyond grave, pre-arranged...?
 No, too fantastic.
 Egyptian decor coloring logic...